PSO Autopilot Manual

 Fallback Widget

-If no HUDClass is set on the Demo Manager, it automatically falls back to UPSOAutopilotDemoWidget's C++ fallback UI, which procedurally generates a full telemetry panel with progress bar, status text, timer, batch metrics, cache comparison, and a 60fps spinner.
+If no HUDClass is set on the Demo Manager, it automatically falls back to UPSOAutopilotDemoWidget's C++ fallback UI, which procedurally generates a compact telemetry panel with progress, timing, cold/cached controls, cache status, and a smooth spinner.

 Best Practices